henrikmotzkus/AutomationDemo/README.md

 ### 7.2.2 (Step 5) Own UI definitions
 Arm templates need to ingest parameters.
 With a UI defintion you're able to create beautiful UIs on Azure to customize the customer experience.
-Especially on big companies a lot of information needs to be incorporated at the time of deployment.
+Especially in big companies a lot of information needs to be incorporated at the time of deployment.

-As a central unit you can provide custom scripts.
+As a central unit you can provide a self service UI for your customers.

     Instructions:
     1. Call the WebUrl in the deploy.ps1

 ### 7.2.3 (Step 6) Azure DevTestLabs

-A DevTestLab in Azure is a currated environment where you as a central uni can offer your customers cloud environments.
+A DevTestLab in Azure is a currated environment where you as a central uni can offer your customers cloud environments in a self service fashion.
+Fully controlled and with budgets activated.

 More: https://docs.microsoft.com/en-us/azure/devtest-labs/devtest-lab-overview